leemaiwu/Project-Devmountain-Eatery/README.md

 ## API

-The recipes are displayed from [Devmountain's API](https://recipes.devmountain.com/).
+The recipes are displayed from Devmountain's [recipe API](https://recipes.devmountain.com/).

 ## Author